nypublicradio/unettest/docs/blog/unettest.md

 process of excising a part of it to turn into a discrete Microservice with the goal of eventually recycling enough parts of it to put the whole Monolith down.

-We also have a playout system (actually, two) used by our radio team that sends out an update every few minutes.
+We have a playout system used by our radio team that sends out an update every few minutes.
 These requests come through our NGINX server and are routed to the Monolith.
-For now and into the foreseeable future, we want to support both the Monolith and the Microservice running simultaneously.
+For now and into the foreseeable future, we want to simultaneously support the Monolith and the Microservice.
 As a DevOps engineer on staff, I was asked to write a rule in our NGINX configuration to mirror the requests: they should go to both the Microservice and the Monolith.
 This way, the Monolith would continue to work while the Microservice was under development.

 Seems easy.
 Referencing the NGINX docs, we could take the existing rule and add a `mirror` directive to a special `internal` location block.